Hussar: Hussars of Prussia's Frederick the Great

-The name is derived from the German word werben that means, in particular, "to enroll in the army"; verbunkos means recruiter.
-The corresponding music and dance were performed during military recruiting, which was a frequent event during this period, hence the character of the music.
-The verbunkos was an important component of the Hungarian hussar tradition.
-Potential recruits were dressed in items of hussar uniform, given wine to drink and invited to dance to this music.
+19th century: hussar deployment worldwide

-Hussars of the Revolutionary and Napoleonic Wars
+The Revolutionary and Napoleonic Wars

 The hussars played a prominent role as cavalry in the Revolutionary Wars (1792–1802) and Napoleonic Wars (1803–15).
 As light cavalrymen mounted on fast horses, they would be used to fight skirmish battles and for scouting.
 Most of the great European powers raised hussar regiments.
 The armies of France, Austria, Prussia, and Russia had included hussar regiments since the mid-18th century.
 In the case of Britain, four light dragoon regiments were converted to hussars in 1806–1807.

 The hussars of the period created the tradition of sabrage, the opening of a champagne bottle with a sabre.
 Moustaches were universally worn by Napoleonic-era hussars; the British hussars were the only moustachioed troops in the British Army—leading to their being taunted as being "foreigners", at times.
-French hussars also wore cadenettes, braids of hair hanging on either side of the face, until the practice was officially proscribed when shorter hair became universal.
+French hussars also wore cadenettes, braids of hair hanging on either side of the face and held in place by pistol balls, until the practice was officially proscribed when shorter hair became universal.

 The uniform of the Napoleonic hussars included the pelisse, a short fur-edged jacket which was often worn slung over one shoulder in the style of a cape and was fastened with a cord.
 This garment was extensively adorned with braiding (often gold or silver for officers) and several rows of buttons.
 The dolman or tunic, which was also decorated in braid, was worn under it.
-The hussar's accoutrements included a Hungarian-style saddle covered by a shabraque, a decorated saddlecloth with long, pointed corners surmounted by a sheepskin.
+The hussar's accoutrements included a Hungarian-style saddle covered by a shabraque: a decorated saddlecloth with long, pointed corners surmounted by a sheepskin.